Little Things Matter: The Impact of Toxins on the Developing Brain

 Pediatric Environmental Health Toolkit Training Module

-This interactive Web-based module introduces users to the basics of environmental health and explains the purpose and best use of Toolkit materials.
+These selected case study videos are a part of a Web-based training module that introduces users to the basics of environmental health and explains the purpose and best use of Toolkit materials.
 It offers health-care providers detailed examples about how to best deliver anticipatory guidance on a range of environmental health issues, especially during well-child visits.

 Cause or Cure?